mcdemarco/the-new-kitchen-cookbook/soup/ipBrownLentil.md

 Carrots and celery are traditional.

 Thyme is only optional because I forgot it the first time.

-If your greens seem to need more than the residual heat, feel free to Saute again.

 For less of a stew, skip the potatoes, add more broth, and/or add a can or two of tomatoes.